misterwolf/junk-food-cart/README.md

 ### Questions

-- in receipt recap, should we remove the TAX entries ("Iva applicata" and "Totale (iva inclusa)"") when not applied?
+- in receipt recap, should we remove the TAX entries ("Iva applicata" and "Totale (iva inclusa)") when not applied?
 - it's normal add two decimal place for floating currency Number
   - should we instead need change this?